 Sonpal explains that there are some potential side effects or health risks to taking probiotics.
 “One theoretical risk of probiotics is someone could get sick from them if they have a weakened immune system,” he reveals.

-Another worry about probiotics is the FDA does not monitor the manufacture of probiotics because they are considered dietary supplements, not drugs.
+Another worry about probiotics is the FDA does not monitor the manufacture of probiotics when they are considered dietary supplements, not drugs.
 “Therefore, it is not clear if high-quality probiotics can be bought at health food stores or pharmacies,” he says.
 Another possibility is that low-quality products may not even contain probiotic bacteria that are listed on the label.

 Some people experience loose stool or gas during the first few days of taking probiotic supplements, “but this goes away after a few days; take probiotics once you finish your meal to help reduce this side effect,” he suggests.
 Minchen adds that this is more common when wrong dosages or strains are taken.
 “These symptoms can be due to the presence of too much yeast in the gut or another imbalance of bacteria that reacts with the probiotic,” she explains.
 “Starting with a gentle dose and speaking with a dietitian to identify the best strains for you can be helpful here.”